asobti/kube-monkey/docs/how-it-works.md

 ## Scheduling time

-Scheduling happens once a day on weekdays, at `run_hour`.
+Scheduling happens once a day at `run_hour`, on each day listed in `run_days`.
+By default that is Monday to Friday.
 This is when the schedule of terminations for the current day is generated.
 During scheduling, kube-monkey will:

 1. Generate a list of eligible apps.
 An app is eligible when it has opted in, is not in a blacklisted namespace, and is in a whitelisted namespace if a whitelist is set.